 – Give kittens a small amount of canned food this evening.

 – In case of an emergency, do not release the cat.
-Contact the on-call Operation Catnip veterinarian.
+Contact the Operation Catnip emergency number listed on the recovery instructions.

 - Review any special instructions provided on the attached To Go Home slips or written on the Rabies Certificate.